-Our Piano is used weekly at our Piano Lounge event, where we invite you to drink and enjoy music by candlelight.
+Our Piano is used regularly at the OSO, but especially during our Piano Lounge events, where we invite you to drink and enjoy music by candlelight.
 Take a look at our What's On page to find out more.

 The TOD BOYD Steinway piano has been generously donated, on a long loan, to the OSO Arts Centre by the Boyd family who lived in Castelnau for 90 years.